Indoor Golf Business Plan, Study, Location Tool and Start up Model

 • 6x magnification

-• Slope that toggles on and off to be USGA tournament legal
+• A slope that toggles on and off to be USGA tournament legal

 • Target lock vibration